joshualauw/alta/README.md

 ## ✨ Features

-- Source Management
-Upload documents, URLs, or raw text to build your knowledge base.
+- **Source Management**: Upload documents, URLs, or raw text to build your knowledge base.

-- Grouping
-Organize sources into groups for better structure and targeted querying.
+- **Grouping**: Organize sources into groups for better structure and targeted querying.

-- Bulk Upload
-Create multiple sources at once.
+- **Bulk Upload**: Create multiple sources at once.
 Ingestion is processed asynchronously.

-- Automated Ingestion Pipeline
-Automatic chunking, embedding, and vector storage.
+- **Automated Ingestion Pipeline**: Automatic chunking, embedding, and vector storage.

-- Preset Configurations
-Customize chunk sizes, embedding models, and query sensitivity.
+- **Preset Configurations**: Customize chunk sizes, embedding models, and query sensitivity.

-- Smart Search
-Ask your sources using natural language with support for tone and reranking options.
+- **Smart Search**: Ask your sources using natural language with support for tone and reranking options.

 ## 🧱 Architecture